Shopping for a vacuum cleaner may look like a simple task. But once you get to the nitty-gritty, things can get confusing.

 2. You’ll know when it’s time to empty

-Most bagless cleaners available right now utilize a transparent bin that easily gives you a visual how full it is.
+Most bagless cleaners available right now utilize a transparent bin that quickly gives you a visual of how full it is.
 So you’ll know when it’s time to empty.

-Even if it isn’t full there’s no harm in emptying it more often because you’re not wasting any bags since it doesn’t have any.
+Even if it isn’t full, there’s no hard in emptying it more often since there are no bags to throw away.

 3. Eco-friendlier option

-Time of the amount of bags you’ll use during the lifetime a bagged vacuum – easily hundreds.
-If you’re conscious about not filling up landfills with paper bags then a bagless would be a more eco-friendly option.
+Time of the amount of bags you’ll use during the lifetime a bagged vacuum – easily hundreds to thousands.
+If you’re conscious about not filling up landfills with paper bags, then a bagless would be a more eco-friendly option.

 4. Diversity & Innovation

 Easily bagless vacuums are more popular than their bagged counterpart when it comes to the sheer number of options.

 Looking at the landscape, the most innovative vacuums over the last 5 to 10 years are mostly bagless.

 The sheer demand for these types of cleaners is obviously on the rise, and manufacturers are finding ways to innovate and attract more of the market share.